Is hybrid working beneficial for employee wellbeing?

-Checking on an employee's wellbeing regularly during catch ups and/or appraisals can encourage this open dialogue.
-It can also provide opportunities for employees to raise anything that may be impacting on their general wellbeing.
+Checking on an employee's wellbeing regularly during catch-ups and/or appraisals can encourage this open dialogue.
+It can also provide opportunities for employees to raise anything that may be impacting their general wellbeing.

 Carers have a lot of responsibilities to manage.
-A great way to make their life a little easier is to ensure that their tasks aren’t in the way—flexitime, allowing them to choose their hours (as long as their work is completed in a timely manner) can help.
-Even if this simply means moving their start and finish times forward by an hour, this can be the difference between rushing to prepare for the day, and being secure in the knowledge that their caring responsibilities are in hand.
+A great way to make their life a little easier is to ensure that they have some room to attend to caring tasks as and when they arise.
+Even if this simply means moving their start and finish times forward by an hour, this can be the difference between rushing to prepare for the day and being secure in the knowledge that their caring responsibilities are in hand.

 Knowing that management is sympathetic will help your employees with caring responsibilities come forward with their issues.
 Your senior members of staff should have training in understanding these issues—simply knowing how to be supportive and empathetic when a carer first approaches can make the difference between them continuing work, or taking time off.

 Provide resources and opportunities for healthiness—healthy snacks, educational literature and social functions can help.
-Senior management sharing stories of their own difficulties is greatly encouraging as well—let people know that everyone suffers from the same issues.
+Senior management sharing stories of their own difficulties can be greatly encouraging as well—it lets people know that everyone suffers from the same issues.